uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 86. We call upon Canadian journalism programs and media schools to require education for all students on the history of Aboriginal peoples, including the history and legacy of residential schools, the _United Nations Declaration on the Rights of Indigenous Peoples_, Treaties and Aboriginal rights, Indigenous law, and Aboriginal– Crown relations.

-Sports: Inspiring lives, healthy communities
+### Sports: Inspiring lives, healthy communities

 The Commission heard from Survivors that the opportunity to play sports at residential school made their lives more bearable and gave them a sense of identity, accomplishment, and pride.
 At the Alberta National Event, Survivor Theodore (Ted) Fontaine placed a bundle of mementoes into the Bentwood Box as expressions of reconciliation.
 It included a pair of baseball pants that he had worn at residential school.
 He said,

-These woollen baseball pants carry a story of their own … these are the baseball pants that I wore in 1957–58, as a fifteen-year-old incarcerated boy at the Fort Alexander residential school…
+> These woollen baseball pants carry a story of their own … these are the baseball pants that I wore in 1957–58, as a fifteen-year-old incarcerated boy at the Fort Alexander residential school…
 Little did I know that my mom would treasure and keep them as a memento of her youngest boy.
 When I leave this land, they won’t have anywhere else to go, so I hope the Bentwood Box keeps them well…

-When we were little boys at Fort Alexander residential school, our only chance to play hockey literally did save our lives.
+> When we were little boys at Fort Alexander residential school, our only chance to play hockey literally did save our lives.
 A lot of people here will attest to that.
 As a young man, playing hockey saved me…
 And later, playing with the Sagkeeng Old-Timers saved me again… I came back twenty years later, fifteen years later and started playing with an old-timers hockey team in Fort Alexander… In 1983, we ended up winning the first World Cup by an Indigenous team, in Munich, Germany… So I’m including in this bundle, a story of the old-timers, a battalion of Anishinaabe hockey players who saved themselves and their friends by winning, not only winning in Munich, Germany, but in three or four other hockey tournaments in Europe…
-People ask me, “Why don’t you just enjoy life now instead of working so hard on reconciliation and talking about residential schools?
+> People ask me, “Why don’t you just enjoy life now instead of working so hard on reconciliation and talking about residential schools?
 What do you expect to achieve?”
 The answer is “freedom.”
 I am free.[^257]

-Later that same day, journalist Laura Robinson’s expression of reconciliation was a copy of the documentary FrontRunners, which she produced for APTN, about some residential school athletes who had made history.
+Later that same day, journalist Laura Robinson’s expression of reconciliation was a copy of the documentary _FrontRunners_, which she produced for APTN, about some residential school athletes who had made history.
 She said,

-In 1967, ten teenage First Nations boys, all good students and great runners, ran with the 1967 Pan Am Games torch, from St.
+> In 1967, ten teenage First Nations boys, all good students and great runners, ran with the 1967 Pan Am Games torch, from St.
 Paul, Minnesota, to Winnipeg, a distance of 800 kilometres, which they did successfully… But the young men who delivered that torch to the stadium were turned away at the door.
 They were not allowed in to watch those games.